NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 At the end of this guide, the reader will be able to run a sample Apache Spark application that runs on NVIDIA GPUs in a Kubernetes cluster.

+This is a quick start guide which uses default settings which may be different from your cluster.

 Kubernetes requires a Docker image to run Spark.
 Generally everything needed is in the Docker image - Spark, the RAPIDS Accelerator for Spark jars, and the discovery script.
 See this [Dockerfile.cuda](Dockerfile.cuda) example.

 ## Prerequisites
     * Kubernetes cluster is up and running with NVIDIA GPU support